-See TEOpS 16-20-3 to identify whether to apply the Tier 2 travel time validation test (note Tier 2 is only required if the model fails to pass the Tier 1 validation test).
+See TEOpS 16-20-3 to identify whether or not to apply the Tier 2 travel time validation test (note Tier 2 is only required if the model fails to pass the Tier 1 validation test).
 The 2014 realism test for travel times had separate acceptance thresholds for routes less than seven minutes and routes equal to or greater than seven minutes, where routes less than seven minutes had an acceptance criterion of plus or minus one minute.
 The one-minute acceptance criterion for short routes was very easy to meet, especially if considering routes with observed travel times of less than one minute.
 For this reason, BTO-TASU and the consultant team considered several local testing options for travel times to develop a validation threshold that would address the issues the 2014 realism test had concerning short segments.

-Upon conducting literature review, surveys of other state DOT practices and evaluation testing, BTO-TASU decided to use percent error for the local travel time threshold.
+Percent error is the metric the local travel time validation test.
+This metric was developed based on the results of literature reviews, surveys of other state DOT practices and evaluation testing.
 The selected travel time criterion requires modeled travel times to be within plus or minus 15 percent of observed travel times (see Table 8.3).
-To address the issue of shorter routes, the local travel time test is only applicable for routes over 1.5 miles in length.
-Where possible, the analyst should combine short travel time segments together to make one longer travel time segment to use for the Tier 2 travel time validation test.
+WisDOT experience with previous projects has shown that it is easiest to make a distinction between travel time and travel speeds when the travel route is at least 1.5 miles long.
+Further, a driver is more likely to start noticing slight changes in travel times on routes 1.5 miles long or longer (e.g., at 45 mph, the driver would take 2 minutes to travel 1.5 miles, any changes in travel time less than 2 minutes will likely be unnoticeable), For these reasons, the local travel time test is only applicable for routes over 1.5 miles in length.
+Unless the use of shorter segments is logical, the analyst should combine short travel time segments (those less than 1.5 miles) together to make one longer travel time segment to use for the Tier 2 travel time validation test.
+If unsure whether to combine segments for the travel time validation test, please contact WisDOT regional traffic staff and/or BTO-TASU.
+Document the rationale for using the shorter travel time routes or combining routes into one longer segment in the modeling methodology report.

-Conduct the Tier 2 travel time validation tests by direction for each 15-minute analysis period for every model run.
-Summarize the results of the travel time validation tests for the average of all (valid) runs.
+Conduct the Tier 2 travel time validation tests by direction for every model run.
+The analyst should conduct the travel time validation for the finest resolution that is feasible, with practical bounds from 15 minutes up to one hour.
+BTO-TASU realizes that using sub-hourly time periods for validation may not be practical (e.g., data is unavailable at the sub-hourly level, the additional value does not justify the added level of effort required, etc.).
+Consider the travel time validation test satisfied if the model passes the tests at the hourly level.
+Ideally, however, if using sub-hourly data, strive to satisfy the travel time validation test at the sub-hourly level.

+Summarize and document the results of the travel time validation tests.
 Include a copy of the travel time validation tests as an attachment to the modeling methodology report and submit to the regional office for review and comment.
 The regional office will involve BTO-TASU in the review as appropriate.
 For sample formats or questions on the travel time validation test, please contact BTO-TASU via the DOT Traffic Analysis & Modeling mailbox (DOTTrafficAnalysisModeling@dot.wi.gov).

-8.5.4 Queue Lengths
+8.4.4 Queue Lengths